rajeevmmulimani/ENGRO_assessment-1-MEALS-DATABASE/README.md

 The module takes feeding api from https://www.themealdb.com/api.php and deprecates the data into text and json consecutively, lists the category of meals available (totally 14) as buttons horizontally clicking any will show up combo-box to display various dishes available (totally 286), besides in the input box any number between 01 to 286 can be enter and submit to fetch the recipe of that dish in an message-box.

+To start with read the requirement text file available on this repository

 That's all folks, enjoy developing !!!